22phuber/tron-light-cycles/README.md

 ## Java Gameserver

 * Use Intellij for java development.
-Open project folder: `app`
+Open project folder: `gameserver`

 1. Start `GameServer.main()` in Intellij
 2. Goto `http://localhost:9000` to connect to the Gameserver